Tiruchchirappalli - Mayiladuthurai Express

 The Tiruchirappalli–Mayiladuthurai Express (via Kumbakonam) is a train which runs from Trichy to Mayiladuthurai in Tamil Nadu, India.
-This train is operated and the rakes are owned by South Western Railway.
-The train has numbered as (16233/16234) in both directions.
+The train is operated and the rakes are owned by South Western Railway.
+The train is numbered (16233/16234) in both directions.

 General information

-This train was run between Tiruchchirappalli Jn to Mayiladuthurai Jn.
+The train runs between Tiruchchirappalli Jn to Mayiladuthurai Jn.
 When it completes its drive from Mysuru–Mayiladuthurai Express.
-The train starts from Mayiladuthurai Jn at 8.15 hrs and reaches Tiruchchirappalli Jn at 10.40 hrs.
-In return direction the train originates from Tiruchchirappalli Junction at 12.50 hrs and reaches Mayiladuthurai Junction at 15.15 hrs.
+The train starts from Mayiladuthurai Jn at 8:15 and reaches Tiruchchirappalli Jn at 10:40.
+In the return direction, it originates from Tiruchchirappalli Junction at 12:50 and reaches Mayiladuthurai Junction at 15:15.
 This train is more useful for people those who are travelling from Tiruchchirappalli Jn, Thanjavur Jn, Papanasam, Kumbakonam, Aduthurai, Kutralam and Mayiladuthurai Jn.
-These trains originates from both sides on Everyday.
+These trains originate from both sides every day.